STUDY

-Main Verb & Auxiliary Verb (Helping Verb)
+Main Verb & Helping Verb (Auxiliary Verb)

-On the other hand, an auxiliary verb does not give the basic meaning of an action on its own, but it is used with a main verb in a sentence to express the time of the action (which is expressed by the main action).
-An auxiliary verb expresses the time of an action rather than the basic meaning of the action.
+In contrast, a helping verb does not give the basic meaning of an action on its own, but it is used with a main verb in a sentence to indicate the time of the action.
+The helping vebrs (or auxiliary verb) specifies when an action occurs—whether in the past, present, or future—rather than the action itself.

-Examples: is, are, was, were, has, had, will etc.
+Examples of auxiliary verbs: is, are, was, were, has, had, will, etc.

 Example.